diagrams-web/diagrams-web/README.md

 # diagrams-web
-Still work in progress to edit and generate [diagrams](https://github.com/mingrammer/diagrams) with your browser.
+Still work in progress to edit and generate [diagrams](https://github.com/mingrammer/diagrams) with your browser (it work on my computer).

-Contributions are welcome!
+Contributions are more than welcome!
+You can install and test that it run on your computer, open issues, complain about bugs, ask for features, discuss about ideas, push PR, star the project, join the project etc...

-This project is built on Python (Flask app).
+This project is built with Python (Flask app).

 No more active project:
 - Node.js version (Polka and Sapper with Typescript), check it out: [microdiagram](https://github.com/renyuanz/microdiagram)